-Take These Simple Steps to Get the Most out of Your Home’s Energy Efficiency 04/20/2017Regularly having your HVAC system cleaned and tuned up may improve its performance and help reduce your costs because an HVAC system that’s well-maintained can use a great deal less energy than a system that is not.
+Take These Simple Steps to Get the Most out of Your Homes Energy Efficiency Posted April 20, 2017 Regularly having your HVAC system cleaned and tuned up may improve its performance and help reduce your costs because an HVAC system that’s well-maintained can use a great deal less energy than a system that is not.
 But what else could you do?
 Here are more manageable steps you can perform to improve your Columbus home’s energy efficiency.
 Seal all leaks around your windows and doors.
 Put on caulk or weatherstripping at the locations you find leaks.
 Insulate your walls and attic.
 You might equate insulation with keeping your house warm in the winter, but it also helps in the summer.
 When it’s hot outside, heat is constantly seeking cooler places—like your home.
 Make sure you have sufficient insulation to keep the heat from flowing through your attic and walls and decreasing your home comfort.
 Have your ducts cleaned.
 Clean ducts make it easier for air to flow through your home, which makes your air conditioner’s job smoother.
 While you’re at it, confirm your ducts are properly sealed to stop air leaks and insulate them if needed.
 If your air ducts are leaking, you’re losing valuable heated or cooled air.
 Properly sealing and insulating ducts is even more important if they are situated in the attic, a vented crawlspace or any other unconditioned area.
 Set your thermostat as high as comfortably possible in the summer.
 To help possibly keep your cooling bill cut down, keep the difference between the indoor and outdoor temperatures as little as possible.
 According to the Department of Energy, you can save up to 10% a year on heating and cooling by easily turning your thermostat back 7° to 10°F from its normal setting for 8 hours a day.
 If you use a ceiling fan in conjunction with your air conditioner, you can raise your thermostat setting by about 4°F without negatively disturbing your comfort.
 Install a programmable thermostat.
 Sure, thermostats can be adjusted by hand, but programmable thermostats make managing your home comfort and efficiency simpler.
 You can automatically regulate your temperature when you’re away from home or when you’re sleeping while avoiding discomfort because your home’s temperature will return to normal before you come home or wake up.
 If you decide not to use a programmable thermostat, avoid setting your thermostat at a colder-than-usual setting when you turn on your air conditioner.
 Your house won’t cool down any faster and will only cost you more money in energy.
 Don’t place lamps, TV sets or other heat-generating appliances by your thermostat.
 This practice can cause your air conditioner to run longer than required because your thermostat senses heat from these appliances and thinks your home needs cooled.
 [Use|Utilize|Take advantage of]54] your windows.
 If it’s cooler at night, turn off your AC and open the windows.
 Shut the windows and your curtains or blinds in the morning to trap the cooler air and to hinder heat gain through the windows.
 Invest in new, energy-efficient equipment.
-If your HVAC equipment is more than 10 years old or not matching with your home-comfort needs, call Wolfe & Sons Inc for an evaluation.
+If your HVAC equipment is more than 10 years old or not matching with your home-comfort needs, call Wolfe & Sons Heating and Cooling for an evaluation.
 It may be time to replace it with ENERGY STAR®-qualified equipment that can lower your annual energy bill by more than $115, according to energystar.gov.
-If you’ve got some questions about how to enhance your home’s energy efficiency, think it could be time for more energy-efficient equipment or simply want to schedule a regular maintenance appointment, call Wolfe & Sons Inc at 614-451-0846 and our experts can help.
-If it’s more convenient, schedule your appointment online using our online scheduler.
+If you’ve got some questions about how to enhance your home’s energy efficiency, think it could be time for more energy-efficient equipment or simply want to schedule a regular maintenance appointment, call Wolfe & Sons Heating and Cooling at 614-451-0846 and our experts can help.